squinkylabs/SqHarmony/docs/more-on-harmony.md

 ## Modes

 As people have remarked, it's very difficult to get your music to sound like it is in a particular mode.
 After all, you can make all seven modes from the notes of C Major.
 So what happens if you play random white keys on a keyboard?
 If anything, it will sound like you are in C Major.
 Possibly A minor.
 Why?
 Well, hard to say exactly, but for one reason or another your ear tends to pull everything into a familiar key.
 So if you want to make music in a certain diatonic mode that isn't Ionian (major) or Aeolian (minor), it can be difficult.
-It can often sound like the music is really in the realtive major of the mode you are trying to usel
+It can often sound like the music is really in the relative major of the mode you are trying to use.

 Some common ways to "establish a key/mode" are: